 Avoid minor tweaks.
 For a more significant change, you could redesign the form.
 Break the large form into a longer flow.
 You will be able to know what the effect was and take action.

 Run your First Test:

 It’s time for implementation.
-Put your data and advice to action.
+Put your data and advice into action.

 Running your first test is like a football coach scripting the team’s early plays.
 It is difficult because you don’t know what the other team is going to react.
-Similarly, you don’t know what your visitors are going to respond.
+Similarly, you don’t know what your visitors are going to respond to.

 The first ten tests can be:

 The message test helps you to address the pain points and clarify the confusion.
 For example, usually, visitors don’t believe in free things.
 With a message test, you can see how the conversion rate goes up.